Personal / Safety / Near our network / Building, working or using mobile machinery near overhead lines or poles

 NZECP34 covers all types of building and excavation - permanent or temporary - near power poles and lines, including but not limited to:

-• Using scaffolding
+• Constructing and using scaffolding

 • Portable buildings and marquees